Skip to main content Skip to navigation

 The University has set times of the week for teaching activity, as follows:

 If you have a lecture or Support and Feedback class scheduled between these times, you are expected to be available to attend on campus.
-In addition, assessments such as tests may be set at any of these times and where possible, we will add dates to the Tabula timetable.
-More details will follow on the University's IT system, Tabula.
+In addition, assessments such as tests may be set at any of these times.

-In practice, teaching sessions will begin at five minutes past the hour and end at five minutes to the hour, in order to allow people to enter and vacate the room.
-You should make every effort to be there on time so teaching can start promptly.
-Find out more about the timetable policies here.
+Teaching sessions begin at five minutes past the hour and end at five minutes to the hour, in order to allow people to enter and vacate the room.
+Please make every effort to arrive at your lectures and support and feedback classes on time so teaching can start promptly.
+Find out more about the Link opens in a new windowtimetable policies hereLink opens in a new window.Link opens in a new window

 What we expect from you

-- attending and actively participating in all lectures and Support and Feedback classes, as well as benefiting from peer learning opportunities and working as part of a group
+• preparing for, attending and actively participating in all lectures and Support and Feedback classes;

-- meeting your monitoring points, as set out in section 2.6Link opens in a new window
+• meeting your monitoring points, as set out in section 2.6;

 Student Visa Holders

 The above expectations apply to all students, but for student visa holders, it is important that you engage with your course to meet the conditions of your visa.
-Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Warwick Immigration website and the monitoring point information in section 2.6Link opens in a new window .
+Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Student Visa Advice Service and the monitoring points information in section 2.6.

 What you can expect from us

-- a module outline, detailing the module aims and objectives, the learning outcomes and an indication of the material that will be covered, the exam rubric, all of which can be found on the module webpage
+• A module outline, with the aims and objectives, the learning outcomes and an indication of the material that will be covered and the exam rubric.
+This can all be found on the module webpagesLink opens in a new window;

-- Well-prepared lectures which have the aim of engaging you and encouraging participation in discussion beyond the lecture
+• Well-prepared lectures which engage you and encourage participation in discussion beyond the lecture;

-If Support and Feedback classes form part of the teaching of the module, the material should be related to the module syllabus and class tutors should be well prepared and confident with the material they are teaching.
+• If Support and Feedback classes are part of the module, the material should be related to the module syllabus and class tutors should be well prepared and confident with the material they are teaching.
 You will be advised, with as much notice as possible, of any changes or cancellations of lectures and/or Support and Feedback classes.

 For any assessments you should expect:

-- all lecturers to have two Advice and Feedback hours per week in term time, in which they are available to see you to offer advice on all matters relating to the relevant module.
+• All lecturers to have two Advice and Feedback hours per week in term time, in which they are available to see you to offer advice on matters relating to their module.

 Key sources of information